 - See your Osteopath to have a proper examination and diagnosis of the pain.
 If there has been trauma or the Osteopath believes the damage to the ligaments is severe you may also be referred for further investigation

-- Your Osteopath will give you instructions on how to safely care for the injury and how to do rehabilitation exercises at every stage of the healing through to complete recovery and help to prevent re-occurrence
+- We will give you instructions on how to safely care for the injury and how to do rehabilitation exercises at every stage of the healing through to complete recovery and help to prevent re-occurrence

-- Your Osteopath may suggest changes to your training if this has been the cause.
+- Your therapist may suggest changes to your training if this has been the cause.

 - Take further measures to reduce inflammation ice or anti-inflammatory which should only be taken under direction and supervision of a healthcare professional.